Friend of missing woman weigh in on her disappearance

 Brian Curtis Baker was granted a $100,000 bond after police say he provided false information to them regarding Rich’s whereabouts.
 Friends of Rich’s say they are in disbelief about her disappearance.

-“This is just not something should we ever, ever do.
+“This is just not something she would ever, ever do.
 She would never worry her family or her kids like this,” says Jordan Long, one of Rich’s friends.

 Long says her disappearing is out of the ordinary for Rich.